• Link to Facebook

 Examples of Personal Injury Coverage in Action

 Accidents strike fast.
-Examples of personal injury coverage are car accidents for which one driver is at fault, slip and fall incidents and medical malpractice cases in which a doctor’s negligent performance of a procedure results in injury.
+Common examples of personal injury coverage are car accidents for which one driver is at fault, slip and fall incidents, dog bites and medical malpractice cases in which a doctor’s negligent performance of a procedure results in injury.

 Here’s how a policy responds.